kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 - **2023**: 4.4% of issues solved
 - **2024**: 71.7% solved (+67 pp in one year)
 - **Mid-2026**: Claude Fable 5 reached 80.3% on SWE-bench Pro
+- **September 2026**: GPT-6 Astra and Claude Fable 5.1 push the frontier further

 | Model | SWE-bench Verified | SWE-bench Pro |
 | - | - | - |